fjvallarino/monomer/docs/tutorials/01-basics.md

 Stack will assign the maximum available space for the secondary axis.
-In the example, the children of vstack will get same width vstack gets (the window width, in this case), but will be assigned vertical space according to what they requested.
+In the example, the children of vstack will get same width vstack gets (the window width, in this case), but they will be assigned vertical space according to what they requested.

 Inside hstack you'll notice the use of `spacer`.
-This just adds a small space between two widgets.
+This just adds a small gap between two widgets.
 Simple but very useful!
 In case you want to take as much space as available (for instance, you want one button on the left, one on the right and space in the middle) you can use `filler`.